-(d) Expenditure by persons/bodies deemed to be connected to a candidate
+(c) Expenditure by persons/bodies deemed to be connected to a candidate

-2.6.8 Election agents should be aware that if a person or a body, who or which is considered by the Standards Commission to be associated with, connected to, or under the influence or control of a candidate, is incurring expenses at the election to either promote the candidate or to oppose another candidate, such expenses will be regarded as part of the first candidate's election expenses and will have to be taken into account by that candidate's election agent from within the candidate's spending limit (i.e., that part of the limit which has been retained by the candidate) [Section 31(6)].
-If this expenditure brings spending by the candidate's election agent over the relevant limit, an offence will have been committed.
+- 2.5.5 Election agents should be aware that if a person or a body, who or which is considered by the Standards Commission to be associated with, connected to, or under the influence or control of a candidate, is incurring expenses at the election to either promote the candidate or to oppose another candidate, such expenses will be regarded as part of the first candidate's election expenses and will have to be taken into account by that candidate's election agent from within the candidate's spending limit (i.e., that part of the limit which has been retained by the candidate) [Section 31(6)].
+If this expenditure brings spending by the candidate's election agent over the relevant limit, an offence will have been committed. - 2.5.6 Given that expenditure by certain individuals/groups may ultimately be deemed to be expenditure incurred on behalf of their candidates, it is important that election agents are aware of the activities of such individual/groups and, if necessary, bring such matters to the attention of the Standards Commission.